ArielCyber/AI-MODEL-CDR/README.md

 ```
 OR

-You can use a model serialized using pickle
+You can use a model serialized using pickle.
 ```python
 my_model.load_model('/your/data/place/pickeled_model.bin')
 ```

 **Inserting data (Attacking)**-

-Sometimes padding will be needed , if you get this error ValueError: Fraction should be 23 values bits you will need to add padding, happens when data length cannot be divided by BITS_TO_USE_FOR_ATTACKING, the data length of the file is printed when using the insert file function
+Sometimes padding will be needed, if you get this error ValueError: Fraction should be 23 values bits, you will need to add padding, which happens when data length cannot be divided by BITS_TO_USE_FOR_ATTACKING, the data length of the file is printed when using the insert file function

 Insert a string
 ```python